herenvarno/LibMasm16/README.md

 Intel Assembly Language Library based on Masm in Real Address Mode

 ## COPYRIGHT
-This library is published under MIT license.
-You can find more detail in file LICENSE.
+This library is published under __DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE__.
+You can find more detail in file _LICENSE_.

 ## USAGE
 To use it, include this file in your assembly program.